-Functionality cookies.
 These cookies allow the website to remember choices that you make (such as your user name, your language, or the region you are in) and provide enhanced, more personal features.
 Providing these features allows you to have a better experience while using the site.
-The information that these cookies collect may be anonymized and the cookies cannot track your browsing activity on other websites.
-Like virtually all websites, we use functionality cookies on our sites.
+We use functionality cookies on our sites.

-Targeting or advertising cookies.
 These cookies collect information about your browsing habits in order to make advertising relevant to you and your interests.
 The cookies are also used to limit the number of times you see an advertisement as well as to help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
-They remember that you have visited a website and this information is shared with other organizations, such as advertisers.
+They remember that you have visited a website and this information may be shared with other organizations, such as advertisers, who recognize you as someone who is interested in our products and who are then able to provide you with relevant advertisements about our products when you are on our or other websites.
 Quite often targeting or advertising cookies will be linked to site functionality that is provided by the other organization.
-Cook does not use advertising cookies on its websites and does not allow third parties to use those types of cookies on its sites.
+We may use and permit the advertising cookies and similar technologies noted above on our websites.

 Does Cook permit third parties to install cookies or similar web technologies on its websites?

 As explained, in addition to the cookies we deliver to your computer or mobile device through our websites, certain third parties may deliver cookies to you for a variety of reasons.
 For example, we use Google Analytics, a web analytics tool that helps us understand how visitors engage with our websites.
 Visit the Google Analytics website to learn more.
 We permit other third parties to set functionality and performance cookies as described in the list of the cookies we use on our sites and the purposes for which we use them, shown above on this page.